-This draft comprehensive conservation plan (CCP) and environmental assessment (EA) for the Refuge combine two documents required by federal law into one:
+This draft Comprehensive Conservation Plan (CCP) and Environmental Assessment (EA) for the refuge includes the following two documents required by Federal law:

-- a draft CCP, required by the National Wildlife Refuge System (Refuge System; NWRS) Administration Act of 1996, as amended by the National Wildlife Refuge System Improvement Act of 1997 (Public Law (PL) 105-57; 111 Stat.
-1253; (Improvement Act)); and, - an EA, required by the National Environmental Policy Act (NEPA) of 1969 (42 USC 4321 et seq., 83 Stat.
-852), as amended.
+- A draft CCP, required by the National Wildlife Refuge System Administration Act of 1996, as amended by the National Wildlife Refuge System Improvement Act of 1997 (Public Law (PL) 105-57; 111 Stat.
+1253; (Improvement Act)) - An EA, required by the National Environmental Policy Act (NEPA) of 1969 (42 U.S.C. § 4321 et seq., 83 Stat.
+852), as amended

-Following public review of this EA/draft CCP, our regional director will decide on the components of a final CCP to guide Refuge management decisions over the next 15 years.
-We will use the CCP to promote understanding of and support for Refuge management among state agencies in Massachusetts, tribal governments, our conservation partners, local communities and the public.
+Following public review of this draft CCP/EA, our Regional Director can choose any of the three alternatives or combinations of actions proposed and analyzed herein and will decide on the components of a final CCP to guide refuge management over the next 15 years.
+We will use the CCP to promote understanding of, and support for, refuge management among State agencies in Massachusetts, Tribal governments, our conservation partners, local communities, and the public.

-Chapter 1 explains the purpose of and need for preparing a CCP/EA, and sets the stage for four subsequent chapters and nine appendices.
+Chapter 1 explains the purpose of, and need for, preparing a draft CCP/EA, and sets the stage for four subsequent chapters and nine appendices.
 Specifically, it